John T. NocklebyProfessor of Law

 JD, Harvard University Law School

-John Nockleby directs the Civil Justice Program and the Journalist Law School at Loyola Law School.
+John Nockleby directs the Journalist's Law School and the Civil Justice Program at Loyola Law School.
 He served as a visiting professor at Harvard Law School for two years from 1993-95, and subsequently helped create and teach an innovative first year program at Harvard.
 He has also taught at Northeastern University School of Law, the Southwest Institute of Law and Political Science in Chongging, China and in Loyola's summer program in Costa Rica.

 His research interests lie in the impact of new technologies upon privacy, the First Amendment and torts.
 In 2002 and again in 2003, the Berkman Center at Harvard Law School published his online course on privacy.
 Current projects include a torts text, and a second book on tort reform.